Juliana Mesa represents plaintiffs and defendants in complex trial and appellate litigation.

-Juliana received her law degree, summa cum laude, from Georgia State University College of Law where she served as the Managing Editor of the Law Review.
-She received her Bachelor of Arts degree from the University of Wisconsin-Madison.
+Juliana received her Juris Doctor, summa cum laude, from Georgia State University College of Law where she served as the managing editor of the Law Review.
+She received her Bachelor of Arts from the University of Wisconsin-Madison.

 Education